Issues Library—Religious Freedom

 RFRA still applies to federal actions involving religious practice.
 In the 1997 Supreme Court case of City of Boerne v.
 Flores 521 U.S. 507 (1997), the Court struck down the law as it applied to the states, saying that Congress cannot require states to use the compelling interest test in religious freedom cases.
 This is because of the widely recognized principle that states have the freedom to award individual rights much higher protection than that offered by the federal government.

 States are free to enact their own versions of the RFRA and to apply the compelling interest test to religious freedom cases.
-As of April 2011, more than a quarter of the states have acted to protect religious freedom by passing some version of a Religious Freedom Act.
-These states are Arizona, Connecticut, Florida, Idaho, Illinois, Missouri, New Mexico, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, and Washington.2 Alabama made religious freedom even more secure by specifically amending its state constitution to recognize religious freedom as a fundamental right protected by the compelling interest test.
+As of March 2015, more than a third of the states have acted to protect religious freedom by passing some version of a Religious Freedom Act.
+2 Alabama made religious freedom even more secure by specifically amending its state constitution to recognize religious freedom as a fundamental right protected by the compelling interest test.
 Michigan, Massachusetts, Minnesota, Ohio, and Vermont all have state court cases affirming the people’s right to religious freedom.

 1. See the full text of the act here.

 2. States that have passed some form of RFRA.
 See state status and law text here.